 - Route the MTA in the electronic routing system along with an Incoming MTA Questionnaire.
 This form provides necessary information used by GRA and University of Tennessee Research Foundation (“UTRF”) to review the document and compare it to any other existing documents (e.g., funding agreements) to be sure no conflicts exist and to ensure that any university intellectual property is protected.

 - When the GRA receives the MTA and Incoming MTA Questionnaire, it will review the document and negotiate any necessary changes and will also submit the MTA to the Biosafety Office and the Export Control Office for review and approval.

 Biosafety must approve each material request, incoming or outgoing.
 Each time you request material to be sent to you or if you are sending material out, the material must be approved by the biosafety office, regardless of how harmless you may think the material is.

 - Export Control reviews the documents and personnel involved to determine whether any export licenses are required.

-- Make sure you include in PAMS all animal protocol and rDNA numbers pertinent to the research involving the material.
+- Make sure you include all animal protocol and rDNA numbers pertinent to the research involving the material.
 Please include the Biosafety # on the MTA questionnaire.

-- For incoming MTAs with unusual intellectual property provisions or with ties to a Technology Disclosure, UTRF assists ORA in negotiating the terms of the MTA with the provider institution.
+- For incoming MTAs with unusual intellectual property provisions or with ties to a Technology Disclosure, UTRF assists GRA in negotiating the terms of the MTA with the provider institution.

 NOTE: If a colleague sends material to you without an MTA, you should check with the Biosafety Office to be sure there are no safety concerns and with the Export Control officer to be certain there are no export issues.
 To be certain there are no conflicts, you may want to contact ORA, who will contact the institution providing the material to see if an MTA is required.